 - Assorted herbs and fruit, optional

-- In a small bowl, combine the first seven ingredients; rub over roast.
-Place the onions, carrots and celery in a large roasting pan; place roast over vegetables.
+- Preheat oven to 350°.
+In a small bowl, combine the first 7 ingredients; rub over roast.
+Place onions, carrots and celery in a large roasting pan; place roast over vegetables.

-- Remove roast to a serving platter and keep warm; let stand for 15 minutes before slicing.
+- Remove roast to a serving platter and keep warm; let stand 15 minutes before slicing.

-Originally published as Herbed Standing Rib Roast in Taste of Home's Holiday & Celebrations Cookbook Annual 2007, p10
+Originally published as Elegant Standing Rib Roast in Holiday & Celebrations Cookbook 2007

 We made this for Christmas dinner and it turned out just perfect.
 We did add some beef broth as there was not enough liquid from the meat.
 We would use this recipe again.